edmondchensj/lanyon/_posts/2018-08-09-breast-cancer-trends.md

 3. Many prominent medical terms are implicated with **chemotherapy resistance**.
 This problem - the inefficacy of chemotherapy due to drug resistance -- could be a major concern for many researchers.

 It should be noted that this method simply looked for occurrences of words.
 Thus this method would not only be inadequate in answering most questions in the field, but is also flawed in its ability to generate topics.
 One major factor is the quality and amount of prior preprocessing.
 I found that the removal of additional biomedical terms from the data skewed the results significantly.

+The code for this project is posted [here](https://github.com/edmondchensj/cancer-research).